 that the "Christian churches" would eventually embrace the New Age [Eastern religions'] concepts of illumination

-I believe that Fox's expression of creation spirituality embraces the concepts of illumination and self-realization.
+I believe that Fox's expression of Creation Spirituality embraces the New Age concepts of illumination and self-realization.

 Creation Spirituality is pan[en]theistic spirituality.
 A principle of Creation Spirituality is panentheism: God is as much

-beyond all words and images [the universe is an image (or form) that God is beyond] as in all forms and beings."
+beyond all words and images [or, beyond the creation, which is an image or form] as in all forms and beings [or, as in all

 Creation Spirituality integrates the wisdom of Eastern and Western spirituality and global indigenous cultures, with